WuTheFWasThat/vimflowy/README.md

 Try it out [here](https://vimflowy.bitballoon.com)!

+# NOTES #

+- The app is entirely local - the storage is localStorage, so it should be used in only one browser
+- Currently, weird things happen when you use it in multiple tabs

 ## TODO ##

+UI
+  - generally style stuff better
+  - customizable stylesheets?  e.g. one vim-flavored and one workflowy-flavored, light and dark background
+  - click location to move cursor
+  - mouse drag to make cursor select area?
+  - mouse drag bullets around?
+  - warn another tab if something has been modified??

 Fixes

-- User-facing stuff
-  - warn another tab if something has been modified??
   - scale better:
     - limit search results
-  - style stuff better
   - rethink default fold hotkeys (z+coaCOA)?

-- Internal stuff
+Internal stuff
   - break up tests into multiple files...
   - add logging?
   - rethink data/view separation

 Features
+  - data import and export mechanism
   - make hotkeys customizable
   - visual mode
   - visual line mode
   - there should be a way to yank just 1 line without children?
   - yc -> clone?
   - gp = go parent?
   - implement some form of marks (m[a-z] or m[string]?  'a or '[string])
     - tagging, e.g. @mark that links to it
   - implement `ctrl+o`, `g,`, `g;`
   - find/replace?
   - line numbers?

 Other
   - make a video

 ## KNOWN ISSUES: ##